 Head of Production

 Brendan is a Canadian Screen Award-nominated producer with over ten years of experience.
-Brendan has line produced and production managed some of Canada's most celebrated television series and feature films including the Crave/Hulu original series, LETTERKENNY (19’/ 20’), the upcoming FX/HULU television series, 9 FILMS ABOUT TECHNOLOGY, THE EXCHANGE (20’), THE REST OF US (19’), MOUTHPIECE (18’), GIANT LITTLE ONES (17’), DON’T TALK TO IRENE (17’), MOBILE HOMES (17’).
-An alumnus of the Canadian Film Centre, Brendan's passion is for shepherding projects from prep through post- production.
+Brendan has line produced and production managed some of Canada's most celebrated television series and feature films.
+Brendan is now producing and second unit directing the Crave/Hulu original series, LETTERKENNY (19’/ 20’/ 21').
+He also line produced the upcoming FX/HULU television series, 9 FILMS ABOUT TECHNOLOGY, THE EXCHANGE (20’), THE REST OF US (19’), MOUTHPIECE (18’), GIANT LITTLE ONES (17’), DON’T TALK TO IRENE (17’), MOBILE HOMES (17’).
+An alumnus of the Canadian Film Centre, Brendan's passion is for shepherding projects from prep through post-production.

 Director of Development

 Laurel is an award-winning screenwriter, playwright, and actor.
 Laurel studied theatre at York University, screenwriting at George Brown College, and sketch writing at Second City Toronto.
 Laurel is a recent alum of the Canadian Film Centre's Writers’ Lab (2018) and a recipient of the Magee TV Diverse Screenwriters Award (2019).
 Her TV Pilot, Killer Instincts, was workshopped as part of the May 2019 Fem Script Lab.
 Laurel’s go-to writing tool is a healthy serving of guacamole and chips… which she has been known to share.
 Currently, Laurel is developing her second feature, Bitchcraft, as well as two new dramedy TV Series for David Brady Productions.

 Anthony Wallace is a Canadian producer and composer who’s worked on productions for CBC, APTN, Vision TV, Historica Canada and numerous